• Skip to primary navigation

 I must admit that I’ve strayed from the subject of wintering but there’s still a lot going on in the Cornish countryside.
 I don’t think I’ll risk a paddle in the sea today though!

-Wintering is a learnt art!
+Wintering is a learned art!

 Wintering well is about taking time to absorb the season.
 An appreciation of the darker days and chillier nights that connects us to the natural world around us. .
 An acknowledgement of the changing seasons.